 - Substance use problems or other addictive behaviors

-- Making remarks or joking about death and dying, or an expressed intent to commit suicide
+- Making remarks or joking about death and dying, or an expressed intent to die by suicide

 - A history of suicidal gestures or attempts